-Instead of Hukam, Guru Nanak also used the words bhai which literally means fear.
-But here it is fear of the Hukam supports its weight in compact form under the Fear.
-Clouds move in the sky under the Fear.
-The mythical "judge of justice" (action and reaction) performs its duty under the Fear.
-Sun and moon travel tens of millions miles endlessly under the Fear.
+The wind blows forever under the fear.
+Innumerable rivers flow under the fear.
+Energy works under the fear.
+Earth supports its weight in compact form under the fear.
+Clouds move in the sky under the fear.
+The mythical "judge of justice" (action and reaction) performs its duty under the fear.
+Sun and moon travel tens of millions miles endlessly under the fear.
 AGGS, M 1, p.
 464.